// Check if we have a right sidebar. ?>

-The Committee on Institutional Equity and Diversity (CIED) is committed to providing equity, diversity and inclusion (EDI) related resources on monthly observances.
-Please check back often as our list is frequently updated and ever-evolving.
+The Committee on Institutional Equity and Diversity (CIED) is committed to providing equity, diversity and inclusion (EDI) related resources on monthly observances and significant dates.
+Please check back often as our resources are continually updated.

 January